vbarbarosh/tree/README.md

-A set of helper functions for working with trees
+A set of functions for working with trees

 ## Installation